mogenson/lua-macos-app/README.md

 ```

 The MACOSX_DEPLOYMENT_TARGET environmental variable must be set during building.
 I'm only targeting my own computer.
 At the time of writing, the output of sw_vers --productVersion is "14.1.1".

-The resulting luajit binary executable will be in the src directory.
-This is a stand-alone Lua interpreter that will eventually be copied into our MacOS app.
-There are no other runtime files that need to accompany luajit.
+The resulting `luajit` binary executable will be in the src directory.
+This stand-alone executable will eventually be copied into our MacOS app.
+The Lua interpreter, Lua standard library, and LuaJIT specific libraries are all included in the single `luajit` file.
+Compared to the hundreds of files in specific locations that are needed for the Python interpreter and standard library, this portable Lua interpreter is easy to include inside our app.

 ## LuaJIT's FFI interface

-Besides being very fast at running Lua code, LuaJIT has a fantastic [FFI interface](https://luajit.org/ext_ffi_api.html).
+Besides being very fast at running Lua code, LuaJIT has a fantastic foreign function intervace [(or FFI)](https://luajit.org/ext_ffi_api.html), that lets it call into code written in other languages, using the C function calling convention.
 LuaJIT will parse declarations from a C header, generate bindings, and do some type conversion automatically.
 This makes it really easy to call C code from LuaJIT.
-Here's an example:
+We will use the FFI module to call into native MacOS libraries to construct and show our app.
+Here's a simple FFI example:

 ```lua
 local ffi = require("ffi")